apache/cloudstack-documentation/source/adminguide/templates/_bypass-secondary-storage-kvm.rst

    |kvm-direct-download.png|

    -  **Direct Download**.
-It will be shown in the UI when KVM is selected as hypervisor.
-Choose Yes for enabling the bypassing secondary storage option.
+This option will be shown in the UI when KVM is selected as the hypervisor.
+Choose Yes to enable the bypassing secondary storage option.

    -  **Checksum**.
 Optional field.
 If this field is populated, the checksum is compared to the downloaded template checksum when the template is downloaded to primary storage at deployment time.